 Rehabilitation equipment consists of exercise, examination, treatment and therapy equipment and furniture.
 These products include parallel bars, treatment tables, mat platforms, treadmills, stationary bicycles and CPMs.
-The November 2007 acquisition of PTOS software added a line of practice management software to Patterson Medical's wide array of product offerings.
-In addition, certain acquisitions over the past two years have given the unit access to premium equipment lines that were previously unavailable to Patterson Medical.
+The November 2007 acquisition of PTOSTM software added a line of practice management software to Patterson Medical's wide array of product offerings.
+In addition, certain acquisitions in the recent past have given the unit access to premium equipment lines that were previously unavailable to Patterson Medical.